libavg/libavg/sphinxdoc/areanodes.rst

         .. py:attribute:: mediadir

+            .. deprecated:: 1.7
+                Seldom used, error-prone and slow.

             The directory that the media files for the children of this node are in.
 Relative mediadirs are taken to mean subdirectories of the parent node's mediadir.